hongj77/bubble_simulation/README.md

-##Code for simulation used in CS 4850 final paper
+##Code for simulation used in Asymmetric Information in Economic Bubbles